 Short communications are concise articles, but independent report suitable for recording the results of complete small investigations.
 They aim to report new ideas and recent advancement in a particular field.
 Short communications do not cover in detail background information about the problems treated or the applications, rather they provide key pointers to the reader.
 The work reported needs to be technically sound, innovative and significantly unique.
 The style of main sections need not conform to that of full-length papers.
 Short communications are 2 to 3 printed pages (6-8 double spaced pages) in length.

 Review articles do not cover original research but rather accumulate the results of various articles on a particular subject into a coherent narrative about the state of the art in that field.
 Review articles will often lack a “Materials and Methods” section.
 They provide information about the topic and also provide journal references to the original research.

 Manuscripts must be submitted with a full title of not more than 250 characters.
 It should be specific, descriptive, concise, and comprehensible to readers outside the subject field.
 Avoid abbreviations if possible.
-Where appropriate, authors should include the species or model system used (for biological papers) or type of study design (for clinical papers).
+Where appropriate, authors should include the species or model system used or type of study design.

 Authors and Affiliations

 All authors’ names should be listed in the following order:

 Each author should list an associated department, university, or organizational affiliation and its location, including city, state/province (if applicable), and country.
 If the article has been submitted on behalf of a consortium, all author names and affiliations should be listed at the end of the article.
 The correctness of the authors name and affiliation is of great importance as this may not be changed after initial submission unless under strict and special consideration.
 To qualify for authorship, one should contribute to all of the following:

 Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND